glenrobson/SimpleAnnotationServer/README.md

 a copy of Mirador so you can get started creating annotations straight away.
 The annotations are stored as linked data in an [Apache Jena](https://jena.apache.org/) triple store by default.
 It is also possible to store the annotations in [Sesame](doc/Sesame.md) or [SOLR](doc/Solr.md).

 **Now supports IIIF Search API**
+**NOTE: the current master doesn't support mirador versions after 2.1.1 due to a change in the way Mirador stores annotations.
+See branch [mirador-2.1.4](tree/mirador-2.1.4) for code that works with the latest mirador versions.**

 For details see [IIIF Search](doc/IIIFSearch.md)